Table of Contents

 The Optimal Chicken Diet

-If you are raising chickens to produce meat and eggs, there are several important nutrients that your chickens should be getting.
+If you are raising egg laying chickens or broiler chickens, there are several important nutrients that your chickens should be getting.
 An optimal chicken diet contains high levels of protein, fat, and calcium.
 Fortunately, black soldier fly larvae contain all of these nutrients in sufficient amounts and can be added to any standard chicken feed as a supplement.
 Let’s take a look at each of these nutrients and why your chickens need them.

 Most people confuse protein with meat, which is not necessarily true.
 Every cell - in every organism - uses protein like tiny cellular machines to give cells function.
 Proteins within cells are constructed out of smaller units called amino acids.
 While organisms like plants produce all of their own amino acids, most animals need to eat a variety of amino acids in order for their bodies to function properly.
 Chickens are no exception.